taylorhcarroll/Engineering-Excellence/README.md

 ## MISC Notes
 --------------
 ### Regarding TypeScript
-Some sections will have example code written in TypeScript, to run typescript locally please install NodeJS.
+Some sections will have example code written in TypeScript, to run typescript locally please install NodeJS. <br>
 `npm install -g typescript`

 To create a new typescript file, create it with the file extension `example.ts`